-This RSE policy has been composed by the PSHE lead at Condover C of E Primary School in consultation with the headteacher, staff and the Local Academy Board.
+This RSE policy has been composed by the PSHE lead in consultation with the headteacher, staff and the Local Academy Board.
 Parents and pupils were also consulted before the policy was agreed and ratified.
 The children's and families' needs in the context of local and national issues were considered and the content of the policy and curriculum have been brought into line with the new DFE requirements for primary relationships education which became statutory from September 2020.

-The policy will be available to read on our school's website and a hardcopy will be available on request at the school office.
+The policy will be available to read on our school's websites and a hardcopy will be available on request at the school office.